Annual Security Report

 Criminal activity which represents a continuing danger to the campus community will be reported by such means as announcements on DC Central, special posted announcements, verbal warnings, etc. The immediacy of a report will be determined with the help of the local police on a case-by-case basis in light of all the facts surrounding the crime.

 Reporting and Confidentiality.

 Crime victims’ need for confidential counseling must be weighed with the need of the broader campus community to be aware of situations that may affect personal safety and feelings of security.
 Therefore, the college has identified the dean of chapel, the director of personal counseling, and other staff members acting in the capacity of professional counselor as individuals with whom students may discuss a criminal act for the purpose of counsel or advice and who do not have to report the information shared by the student.
-These individuals will disclose to the vice president for student services that a certain class of crime took place.
+These individuals will disclose to the dean of students and chief administrative officer that a certain class of crime took place.
 Information such as the individual’s name and specifics of the situation will be kept confidential if the individual so desires.
-All other student services staff members and residence life personnel are required to report details of criminal activity to the vice president for student services, who serves as the designated college official responsible for meeting the campus security reporting requirements.
+All other student services staff members and residence life personnel are required to report details of criminal activity to the dean of students and chief administrative officer, who serves as the designated college official responsible for meeting the campus security reporting requirements.

 Campus Safety Programs

 Programs and information regarding many aspects of personal safety are provided on campus throughout the year.
 These programs are intended to inform students and employees about security procedures and to aid in the prevention of crimes.
 Examples of programs and information offered include New Student Orientation sessions, residence life programs, periodic all campus email messages and notices placed in the announcements on DC Central (DCC).